husnejahan/RetinaNet-Detector/README.md

 - Choose 9 clusters and 3 scales arbitrarily and then divide up the clusters evenly across scales.
 For e.g. (10 x 13), (16 x 30), (33 x 23), (30 x 61), (62 x 45), (59 x 119), (116 x 90), (156 x 198), (373 x 326).
 ![GitHub Logo](/images/yolo_v3.png)

+# Hard example mining
+For most detectors like SSD and YOLO, we make far more predictions than the number of objects presence.
+So there are much more negative matches than positive matches.
+This creates a class imbalance which hurts training.
+We are training the model to learn background space rather than detecting objects.
+However, we need negative sampling so it can learn what constitutes a bad prediction.
+So, for example in SSD, we sort training examples by their calculated confidence loss.
+We pick the top ones and makes sure the ratio between the picked negatives and positives is at most 3:1.
+This leads to a faster and more stable training.
+# Non-maximal suppression in inference
+Detectors can make duplicate detections for the same object.
+To fix this, we apply non-maximal suppression to remove duplications with lower confidence.
+We sort the predictions by the confidence scores and go down the list one by one.
+If any previous prediction has the same class and IoU greater than 0.5 with the current prediction, we remove it from the list.

 # Class Imbalance Problem of One-Stage Detector